zw627/react-redux-typescript-sass-boilerplate/README.md

-# react-redux-typescript-sass-boilerplate
+# react-redux-typescript-sass-boilerplates

-A boilerplate for React-Redux-TypeScript-Sass projects.
+Boilerplates for React-Redux-TypeScript-Sass projects.